bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

 - Serverless does not mean there are no servers it means you just dont manage / provision/ see them.
 Severless in AWS: lambda, dunamoDV, cognito, api gateway, s3, sns & sqs, fargate etc.
 - General lambda info
     - Virtual functions - no servers to manage
-    - Limitede by time - short executions about 15 min max
+    - Limited by time - short executions about 15 min max
     - Run on-demand
     - Scaling is automated
     - Benefits